Don't Pirate Or We'll Mess With Your Connected Thermostats, Warns East Coast ISP - Slashdot

 Internet service provider Armstrong Zoom has roughly a million subscribers in the Northeastern part of the U.S. and is keen to punish those it believes are using file-sharing services.
 According to Engadget, "the ISP's response to allegedly naughty customers is bandwidth throttling, which is when an ISP intentionally slows down your internet service based on what you're doing online.
 Armstrong Zoom's warning letter openly threatens its suspected file-sharing customers about its ability to use or control their webcams and connected thermostats."
 From the report: The East Coast company stated: "Please be advised that this may affect other services which you may have connected to your internet service, such as the ability to control your thermostat remotely or video monitoring services."
 All U.S. states served by Armstrong Zoom will be experiencing temperatures around or under freezing over the weekend and into the near future.
 Bandwidth throttling for customers in those areas who have connected thermostats could mean the difference between sickness and health, or even life and death.
 Seems like an extreme punishment for any allegedly downloaded Game of Thrones cam rips.

-dont mess with my thermostat (Score:2)
+dont mess with my thermostat (Score:3)

 Hyperbole much?
 (Score:5, Insightful)